What is Functional Maths?

 Joining a Functional Maths class will give you the opportunity to improve your maths skills and to use these skills for practical problem solving.
 It will build your confidence in how to use maths in all aspects of your everyday life.

-There will be up to 15 learners on each course.
-You will have the opportunity to learn in a variety of different ways in a friendly, relaxed environment.
+You will learn in a variety of ways in a friendly, relaxed environment.